A correction may be in store for QuantumScape Corporation (NYSE:QS) shares? - The Dwinnex

-In the latest session, QuantumScape Corporation (NYSE: QS) closed at $7.42 down -6.90% from its previous closing price of $7.97.
-In other words, the price has decreased by -$0.55 from its previous closing price.
-On the day, 5771209 shares were traded.
-QS stock price reached its highest trading level at $7.79 during the session, while it also had its lowest trading level at $7.39.
+As of close of business last night, QuantumScape Corporation’s stock clocked out at $7.29, down -4.71% from its previous closing price of $7.65.
+In other words, the price has decreased by -$0.36 from its previous closing price.
+On the day, 3390827 shares were traded.
+QS stock price reached its highest trading level at $7.53 during the session, while it also had its lowest trading level at $7.18.

 Act Now and Secure Your Future in Green Energy!